 Essentially, any type of loss that you or your family experienced because of the accident should be discussed with your personal injury lawyer.
 You may be able to present evidence of these damages in court to recover for them.

-How Long Do I Have to Start a Personal Injury Case?
+How Long Do You Have to Start a Personal Injury Case?

-Most personal injury cases in Georgia have a statute of limitations of two years.
+Most personal injury cases in Georgia have a statute of limitations of two years, per Ga.
+Code § 9-3-33.
 That means you must start your lawsuit within two years of the date of your injury.
-If you don’t follow this rule, your case will likely be dismissed and you won’t have any options to recover for your losses.
+If you don’t, your case will likely be dismissed and you won’t have any options to recover for your losses.